Hidden Fees in Dubai Car Rental

 No, most companies still require a credit card hold for the security deposit, even if the rental is paid in cash.

-Yes, early return penalties, extra kilometres, and insurance rules may vary for weekly or monthly rentals.
+Yes, early return penalties, extra kilometres, and Dubai Car Insurance Cost rules may vary for weekly or monthly rentals.

 Yes, insurance excess, security deposit, and some add-ons are usually higher for premium or luxury vehicles.